SherG/tester1/site/content/post/5-star-reviews.md

 I was so impressed with Francisco's personal training that I recommended him to my wife and daughter, and they love him too.
 It's hard to say anything better than that."

 _– Gerald Grossman_

+## "a huge positive impact"

+"Working out with Francisco has made a huge positive impact to my well-being and fitness level.

+I was initially skeptical about being able to make progress and getting stronger week after week, but Francisco keeps proving me wrong after several months of working together.

+I also thought that once I had learned the basics of weight training I would not need a trainer anymore.

+I was again wrong – I cannot replicate his expertise, patience and fine tuning of the program to fit my body and help me improve even on days when I have gotten little sleep or have not eaten properly.

+Added bonus – Francisco is a great motivator and someone I can exchange ideas with on a wide variety of subjects (philosophy, literature, history)."

+_– Gabi Powell_

+## "I am stronger than I have ever been my whole life."

+"I was always intimidated by the idea of even stepping into the weight room with all those guys sweating and grunting.

+Francisco has shown me how to lift weights carefully but without fear.

+I am stronger than I have ever been my whole life.

+He patiently taught me how to squat, bench and dead lift.
+I have no issues stepping into a weight room and I love weight lifting."

+_– Socorro Morales_

+## "the best!"

+"Francisco understands all types and ages of bodies.

+ He is an outstanding trainer and knows what to focus on for each individual needs and especially good at making the most with what you have.

+ I've worked out with many trainers and always ended up injured by being pushed to do exercises my body couldn't handle.

+ You can trust him to know what you need.
+He's the best!

+_– Carlos Hatch_